-The latest Psychoanalytic Controversy on Winnicott's clinical innovations in the analysis of adults, is now available for discussion.
+This Psychoanalytic Controversy on Winnicott's clinical innovations in the analysis of adults, is now closed.
 The position papers are available to read at the links below:

 Responses to the position papers were published in volume 94 issue 1 of the journal: click on the links below to read them.

 To submit your own contribution to the discussion of these pieces, email firstname.lastname@example.org.
 Contributions will be posted below.

 I am honored to participate in this Online Discussion Group arising from the cluster of papers on Winnicott’s Clinical Innovations, and wish to offer a few remarks that I recognize may be provocative but, I hope, also constructive.
 I would like to start by saying that I think it is artificial to isolate Winnicott’s clinical contributions from his theoretical framework.
 What we are really talking about is Winnicott’s entire conception of psychoanalysis.

 But the essential questions posed by this symposium remain unaffected by the expansion of our focus.
 And here is where I am moved to register some agreements but also some protests.

 In her introduction to the three original papers, Rachel Blass formulates the issue as a choice between those, on the one hand, who view Winnicott as “working within conventional analytic frameworks and developing them,” a “relatively limited” appraisal of his achievement but one that allows him “to remain within the mainstream of analytic thinking of Freud and Klein,” and those, on the other hand, who regard his approach as “radical and revolutionary,” but one which “takes us beyond the very boundaries of the psychoanalytic.”